Incorporating Environmental Justice into Greenhouse Gas Cap-and-Trade Programs

 The extent to which facilities will be allowed to use offsets also impacts the extent to which a GHG reduction program will have co-pollutant reduction benefits.
 For example, if a facility within a cap-and-trade program chose not to reduce its own emissions and instead purchased offsets from a timber company based upon the company’s promise not to harvest timber, then the facility’s co-pollutant emissions would continue unabated.
 While such biological sequestration offers a number of important co-benefits in its own right, it will not lead to co-pollutant reductions.
 Similarly, if inexpensive international offsets are available from developing countries, then it is conceivable that U.S. companies and U.S. consumers would continue business – and emissions – as usual by purchasing international offsets.
 Requiring U.S. facilities to reduce emissions rather than letting them buy domestic or international offsets would lead to greater domestic co-pollutant reduction benefits.
-(For more information on U.S. responsibility for its own emissions, see CPR Perspective on International Environmental Justice and Climate Change.)

 A GHG trading system also creates a potential “hot spot” risk: the risk that a GHG trading program could increase GHG emissions, and associated co-pollutant emissions, in some localities.
 That risk will continue unless and until emissions caps become so stringent that our use of fossil fuels, and their associated co-pollutants, has been so substantially reduced that little risk of concentrated combustion remains.
-(See CPR Perspectives on Emissions Trading and Environmental Justice at Stake.)

 The co-pollutants associated with GHGs would, in theory, be controlled by existing Clean Air Act permits.
 But the Clean Air Act does not adequately protect communities.
 Co-pollutant permits under the Clean Air Act generally allow facilities to increase their absolute emissions so long as they do not exceed an applicable emissions rate, up to a point.
 In some cases, if there is a “significant” emissions increase, then the Clean Air Act’s New Source Review (NSR) provisions could require the facility to adopt the more stringent pollution control measures required for new sources.
 But the NSR program is far from comprehensive, and does not apply to all emissions increases.
 For example, it would not apply if a facility increased emissions due solely to increases in its hours of operation.
 And even where NSR does apply, the threshold for a “significant” emissions increase triggering additional co-pollutant controls is relatively high and, under current regulatory interpretations, could be manipulated by facilities.
 (For more information on the weaknesses of NSR, see CPR Perspective on ‘Grandfathered’ Air Pollution Sources and New Source Review.)
 Moreover, if the NSR program is not adequately enforced, it will not adequately constrain co-pollutant increases.
 Nor is a state’s duty to attain national air quality standards likely to provide an adequate constraint against potential co-pollutant hot spots.
 The regional air quality programs are not fine-grained enough to prevent highly localized hot spots, and even if emissions increase enough to jeopardize a region’s attainment status, the process for amending a state implementation plan is too cumbersome to provide an effective antidote to trading-related emissions increases.
 It is also worth noting that GHG trading could lead to uncontrolled increases in the many hazardous pollutants not covered under the CAA.